casper-network/docs-archive/theory/abstract-consensus.rst

 Estimator
 ~~~~~~~~~

 Upon creation of a new message :math:`m`, a validator must decide what consensus value :math:`m` will vote for.
-We limit the freedom here by enforcing that the selected consensus value is constrained by certain function, called **estimator**.
-Assumption here is that estimator is fixed upfront and used by all validators.
-This function as allowed to depend only on justifications of message :math:`m` and it returns a subset of consensus values.
+We limit the freedom here by enforcing that the selected consensus value is constrained by a certain function, called **estimator**.
+The assumption here is that an estimator is fixed upfront and used by all validators.
+This function is allowed to depend only on justifications of message :math:`m` and it returns a subset of consensus values.
 When a validator makes a vote, it is allowed to:

 -  either pick a value from the subset returned by the estimator
 -  or pick :math:`None`, so create a message voting for nothing